hasura/graphql-engine/docs/graphql/cloud/pricing.rst

 ------------

 Hasura has different pricing plans that you can choose from based on your requirements.
-It is possible to switch between these pricing plans.
+It is possible to switch between these pricing plans at any time.

 Pricing models
 --------------